-It seems only right that as we’re asking for your help, we provide a clear breakdown of how we manage our finances.
+It seems only right that as we have asked for your help, we provide a clear breakdown of how we manage our finances.

 The vast majority of Gonzaga’s yearly operating revenue (95%) comes from tuition, room and board charges.
-For the 2017-2018 academic year, Gonzaga’s undergraduate tuition costs will be just over $40,000; with room and board, and other expenses, that total will near $58,000.
+For the 2017-2018 academic year, Gonzaga’s undergraduate tuition costs was just over $40,000; with room and board, and other expenses, that total nearing $58,000.
 We understand this is a very significant financial investment for students and families.
 Therefore, we have worked diligently to keep Gonzaga’s costs below our regional peers while maintaining exemplary educational quality.

-Of the nearly $90 million we plan to invest in financial aid for the 2017-18 year, $4.8 million will come from donor-supported endowed scholarships.
+Of the nearly $90 million we invested in financial aid for the 2017-18 year, $4.8 million came from donor-supported endowed scholarships.
 Without greater support for scholarships, students must seek loans to fund their education, resulting in average debt of $30,700 (after graduation) per student.
 We must do more—and growing the university’s endowment is the answer.

 What is an endowment?
 It serves as a “permanent fund” by generating sufficient returns to support annual spending.
 Drawing on the interest, while leaving the core capital intact, we can tackle large projects, plan expansions, and offer more financial support to students without sacrificing Gonzaga’s financial security.

 Unfortunately, compared to our peers, Gonzaga’s endowment is far too low, both in total dollars and the portion available to support each undergraduate.
 Simply put, we cannot hope to grow as a university unless we grow our endowment.